vfarcic/devops24/manuscript/01-sts.md

 pvc-...
 2Gi      RWO          Delete         Bound  go-demo-3/mongo gp2                 3m
 ```

 There is only one bound PersistentVolume.
 That is to be expected.
-Even if we'd want to, we could not tell a Deployment to create a volume for each replica.
+Even if we wanted to, we could not tell a Deployment to create a volume for each replica.
 The Deployment mounted a volume associated with the claim which, in turn, created a PersistentVolume.
 All the replicas tried to mount the same volume.

 MongoDB is designed in a way that each instance requires exclusive access to a directory where it stores its state.
 We tried to mount the same volume to all the replicas, and only one of them got the lock.
 All the others failed.

 If you're using kops with AWS, the default `StorageClass` is using the `kubernetes.io/aws-ebs` provisioner.
 Since EBS can be mounted only by a single entity, our claim has the access mode set to `ReadWriteOnce`.
-To make thing more complicated, EBS cannot span multiple availability-zones, and we are hoping to spread our MongoDB replicas so that they can survive even failure of a whole zone.
+To make things more complicated, EBS cannot span multiple availability zones, and we are hoping to spread our MongoDB replicas so that they can survive even failure of a whole zone.
 The same is true for GKE which also uses block storage by default.

-Having a `ReadWriteOnce` PersistentVolumeClaims and EBS not being able to span multiple availability zones is not a problem for our use-case.
+Having a `ReadWriteOnce` PersistentVolumeClaim and EBS not being able to span multiple availability zones is not a problem for our use-case.
 The real issue is that each MongoDB instance needs a separate volume or at least a different directory.
 Neither of the solutions can be (easily) solved with Deployments.

 ![Figure 1-1: Pods created through the Deployment share the same PersistentVolume (AWS variation)](images/ch01/sts-deployment.png)